Where Words Defy the World

 Farley had no use for keeping quiet.

-Perhaps she’d lose her job because of it - Farley was sure there were regulations against such things - or anyway she’d be afraid of losing her job and would hide the ashes like that guy who'd escaped from prison by digging a hole and hiding the dirt in his rolled-up pants.
-Probably though, she’d have a purse of some sort so she’d just stick the bags of ashes in there until she’d fabricated a story to recite along with the ceremony she’d contrived so she could maintain the belief that she was making a difference even if, really, she wasn’t.
+Perhaps she’d lose her job because of it - Farley was sure there were regulations against such things - or, anyway, she’d be afraid of losing her job and would hide the ashes like that guy who'd escaped from prison by digging a hole and hiding the dirt in his rolled-up pants.
+Probably though, she’d have a purse of some sort and she’d just stick the bags of ashes in there until she’d fabricated a story to recite along with the ceremony she’d contrived, so she could maintain the belief that she was making a difference even if, really, she wasn’t.